gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 # Drawing graphs and diagrams in LaTeX documents

-## GeoGebra
+## PGF/TikZ

+Easiest way is to use a program like GeoGebra.
 GeoGebra gives you an option of exporting the Graphics View as PGF/TikZ code.
 Installing [GeoGebra Classic 6](https://wiki.geogebra.org/en/Reference:GeoGebra_Installation) is a dependency hell ([ex1](https://ask.fedoraproject.org/t/dnf-reports-geogebra-gpg-key-not-found/3376) and [ex2](https://help.geogebra.org/topic/geogebra-classic-and-fedora-32)).
-Therefore, we will just use the online version: https://www.geogebra.org/classic
+Therefore, we will just use the online version: https://www.geogebra.org/classic Finally, to insert the exported PGF/TikZ image just add the relevant parts of the LaTeX code from the export file.

-Now to insert the exported PGF/TikZ image just add the relevant parts of the LaTeX code from the export file.
+Another useful package is `pgfplots` example: https://tex.stackexchange.com/questions/28766/how-to-draw-a-circular-cone

 ## Inkscape